-I would like to acknowledge the co-operation of the authorities in those jurisdictions with whom we have had contact in connection with these transfers, particularly the authorities in the United acknowledge the co-operation of the Garda Commissioner, the Chief State Solicitor and the transfer of sentenced persons into and out of Ireland could not be completed.
+Given the challenges presented in 2021, I would especially like to acknowledge the cooperation of the authorities in those jurisdictions with whom we have had contact in connection with these transfers.
+In particular, I would like to acknowledge the co-operation of the authorities in the United Kingdom with whom we have completed the majority of our prisoner transfers over the lifetime of the convention.
+I must also acknowledge the co-operation of the Garda Commissioner, the Chief State Solicitor and the Attorney General and their staff without whose knowledge and professionalism the successful transfer of sentenced persons into and out of Ireland could not be completed.
 I would also like to thank the Irish Prison Service and the Probation Service for their important contributions to the process.

-Kingdom with whom we have completed the majority of our prisoner transfers.
-I must also in this area will continue.
+Finally, I wish to assure the members of the Oireachtas that my Department's established policy in this area will continue.
 As Minister, I will continue to consider applications from prisoners both here and abroad to transfer to their home jurisdiction in order to complete their sentences close to their families and friends.
-In line with the spirit of the Convention, I believe this will assist their social rehabilitation and reintegration into their communities, which can only help everyone concerned.
-I am confident therefore that we will see future progress being made in this significant area in the coming years.
+In line with the spirit of the Convention, I believe this will assist their rehabilitation and reintegration into their communities, which ultimately leads to safer communities.
+I am confident that we will see future progress being made in this significant area in the coming years.